AT&T Mobility: Employees

 A large number of AT&T Mobility employees are unionized, belonging to the Communications Workers of America.
 The CWA represented roughly 15,000 of the previous 20,000 formerly AT&T Wireless employees as of early 2006.
 As of the end of 2009, the CWA website claims that roughly 40,000 workers of AT&T Mobility are represented by the union.

 History

 Cingular Wireless

-Cingular Wireless was founded in 2000 as a joint venture of SBC Communications and BellSouth.
+Cingular Wireless was a wireless telecommunications company that was founded in April 2000 as a joint venture of SBC Communications and BellSouth.
 The joint venture created the nation's second-largest carrier.
-Cingular grew out of a conglomeration of more than 100 companies, with 12 well-known regional companies with Bell roots.
+Cingular grew out of a conglomeration of more than 100 companies, including 12 well-known regional companies with Bell roots.
 The 12 companies included: